nqt1310/Projects/README.md

-FrontEnd Sponsor: Copilot API
+FrontEnd Sponsor: Copilot AI 90%, Prompt 10%

-Ensure Docker is running on your machine.

-Navigate to your project directory:
+Manual:
 cd /path/to/your_project
 Build the Docker images:

-docker-compose build
-Start the Docker containers:

-docker-compose up
+docker-compose up --build
-Access the web app:
+after cd into the folder hold the projects

+To Access:
 Open your web browser and go to http://localhost:8000.
 This will serve the index.html file from the static directory.
 To access the API endpoint, go to http://localhost:8000/search?q=your_query.